aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheReadWriteSplittingPlugin.md

 2. Call `ConnectionProviderManager.setConnectionProvider()`, passing in the `InternalPoolConnectionProvider` you created in Step 1.

-3. By default, the read/write plugin randomly selects a reader instance the first time that `setReadOnly(true)` is called.
+3. By default, the read/write plugin randomly selects a reader instance the first time that `await setReadOnly(true)` is called.
 If you would like the plugin to select a reader based on a different selection strategy, please see the [Reader Selection](#reader-selection) section for more information.

 4. Continue as normal: create connections and use them as needed.